London was fabulous, and I arrived in this new decade of my life with all the panache I’d hoped for!

 Zelda Fitzgerald is an English Art Deco sapphire and diamond ring from the 1920s.
 The center 3.50 carat natural, untreated sapphire is surrounded by twenty old cut diamonds, and calibré cut sapphires, all set in an intricate platinum basketwork setting.

-She used to belong to a woman with much bigger fingers than mine, so we went out to lunch while she was being resized.
-During this trip, we discovered the best ever (and oldest existing) vegetarian restaurant in London… a place on Soho Square called Govinda’s, it’s run by Hare Krishnas!
+She used to belong to a woman with much bigger fingers than mine, so I went out to lunch while she was being resized.
+During this trip, I discovered the best ever (and oldest existing) vegetarian restaurant in London—a place on Soho Square called Govinda’s.
+It’s run by Hare Krishnas!
 How cool is that?